Ruby allows many different ways to execute commands or sub-processes. Here I will list few of them

 sh actually calls

-under the hood.
+system under the hood.
 However it is worth a mention here.
-This method is added by FileUtils
+This method is added by FileUtils in rake.
+It allows an easy way to check the exit status of the command.

 require 'rake'